 Participants

 The Participants list shows everyone in the meeting room, including your instructor(s) and fellow students.
 To open the Participants list, click Participants on the Meeting Controls menu at the bottom of your meeting screen.
-This opens the Participants list (either on the right-hand side of the meeting screen or in a popup window) and gives you some options:
+This opens the Participants list (either on the right-hand side of the meeting screen or in a popup window) and lets you see the status of everyone's Audio and Video.
+It also gives you some options if you hover over your name:

-By hovering over your name in the Participants list, you see options to mute yourself.
+- By hovering over your name in the Participants list, you can chose to mute/unmute yourself.

 Chat

-Chat messages may be sent either to everyone in the room or privately to specific participants.
-The To field starts out defaulted to Everyone but if you change that, it stays changed.
+Depending on the Host's settings, Chat messages may be sent either to everyone in the room or privately to specific participants.
+The To field starts out defaulted to Everyone (if enabled) but if you change that, it stays changed.
 If you want to change the current value of the To field, select the appropriate option from its dropdown menu.
-You can also click on anyone's name in the Chat to select to send them a private message.
-If enabled, you may also be able to share Files within Chat.
+You can also click on anyone's name in the Chat or from their box to select to send them a private message.
+If enabled, you may also be able to share Files or Reactions within Chat.

 NOTE: Any chat messages sent before you joined the meeting are NOT included in your Chat window.